Lost Your Biggest Client (50%+ of Revenue): The 48-Hour Stabilization and 60-Day Recovery Protocol

 Key principle: Don’t mention lost client.
 Focus entirely on their success and satisfaction.

-Script 2: Past Client Reactivation (VIP Offer)
+— Script 2: Past Client Reactivation Script for VIP Recovery Offers

 Subject: Quick Question - [Their Business Name]